 IRB or ERC approval of research is granted for one year only.
 If a project is expected to last longer than the one-year approval period, an investigator must apply for continuing review/renewal.
 Investigators are responsible for fulfilling requirements associated with continuing review in time for the IRB or ERC to carry out review prior to the expiration date of the current approval, as lapses in approval are not allowed.
-If a project’s approval expires, all research activities, including but not limited to recruitment, enrollment, study interventions/data collection, long-term follow-up AND data analysis, must cease.
+If a project’s approval expires, all research activities, including but not limited to recruitment, enrollment, study interventions/data collection, long-term follow-up AND data analysis (of private, identifiable information), must cease (see Closure Policy for definitions related to identifiable data).
 The only exception is where the investigator requests to continue the project because it is in the participants’ best interest (e.g., taking a study drug), and the IRB finds that it is in the best interest of individual participants to continue with such interventions or interactions.

 Status reports are due for all approved expedited and full projects six -months from the date of approval (See Mandatory Reporting policy).

 Marywood University’s IRB will determine which projects require more than annual review based on degree of risk and document that in decision letters.
 In addition, the IRB will determine which projects need verification from sources other than the investigator that no material changes have occurred since previous IRB review.

 Investigators may continue research activities only after final IRB or ERC approval is granted for the renewal submission.

 - Investigators wishing to extend research activities beyond the one-year approval period submit an Application for Continuing Review/Renewal form to the IRB or ERC.